 New Concentration/Option of the existing thesis program will provide an interdisciplinary context for students interested in this area.
 Currently, many Concentrations/Options in “Gender and Women’s Studies” exist for multiple graduate programs in various departments within the University.

 For further details, see The Institute for Gender, Sexuality, and Feminist Studies (IGSF)

-The Master of Social Work with integrated Bachelor of Civil Law/Bachelor of Laws (MSW/BCL/LLB) designed for students interested in transcending academic boundaries in social justice issues.
+The Master of Social Work with integrated Bachelor of Civil Law/Bachelor of Laws (MSW/BCL/JD) designed for students interested in transcending academic boundaries in social justice issues.
 Studying in these two professions simultaneously will offer students an enriched perspective and students will graduate with a valuable blend of theoretical understanding, legal training, and social work skills.
 The joint program allows students to obtain three degrees with a reduced overall number of credits.

 All MSW programs are provided at the McGill University downtown campus only; they are not offered via distance or online education.
 If you have a BSW degree, you may enter directly to one of the three MSW programs.
-If you do not have a BSW degree, you may enter into the MSW Non-Thesis program only following the successful completion of our Qualifying Year.

 The language of instruction in the classroom is English, however, students are expected to be functional in French (comprehension, spoken, and written) for the field placement component of the program.
 Please note that the School of Social Work has a limited number of field placements for students who are not functionally bilingual.
 Students without proficiency in French will have limited local options and will likely need to complete their field placement in an out-of-province setting in the spring/summer semester.